“I don’t know what I would do without camp, it has changed my life in such a positive way.”

 Today’s children face more stressful situations than we can imagine.
 Kids often react by indulging in unhealthy behaviors.
 As parents and childcare providers, we feel the need to protect them, but we must remember that our goal is to prepare them to be happy and productive adults.
-In 2014, YMCA Camp Bernie will be focusing on helping campers to build the 7 C’s: competence, confidence, connection, character, contribution, coping, and control in order to better deal with stressful situations.
+YMCA Camp Bernie focuses on helping campers to build the 7 C’s: competence, confidence, connection, character, contribution, coping, and control in order to better deal with stressful situations.
 Together we can raise successful children who will make their unique and substantial contributions to the world.

 Dates And Rates

 *Please note: Registration closes at 5pm the Thursday prior to the start of the session.
 Spaces may not be available for campers who have balances due after June 1st.

 |Sessions||Theme||Dates (2 Weeks)||2017 Rates|

 |Session 7D||Road Trip||August 6-August 13||$900|